Asymptotic Theory of Geometric and Adaptive $k$-Means Clustering: Preliminaries

 To begin we introduce and review some basic properties of ``Kuratowski convergence'', sometimes called the ``Kuratowski-Painlev\'e convergence''.
-We do not need the full generality of this theory, but we direct the interested reader to \cite[Chapter~5]{Beer} for more information.
-In particular, our work is simplified since we are only interested in metric spaces rather than general topological spaces and since we are only interested in sequences rather than general nets.
-At any rate, we define, for $\{C_n\}_{n\in\N}$ in $\closed(X)$, the sets
+For $\{C_n\}_{n\in\N}$ arbitrary subsets of $X$ and for $\tau$ any Hausdorff topology on $\mathcal{X}$, we define the sets